Pylons/pyramid/docs/narr/hybrid.rst

      view=".views.home"
      />

-When the view attached to this route is invoked, :mod:`repoze.bfg` will attempt to use :term:`traversal` against the context implied by the :term:`root factory` of this route.
+When the this route is matched, :mod:`repoze.bfg` will attempt to use :term:`traversal` against the context implied by the :term:`root factory` of this route.
 The above example isn't very useful unless you've defined a custom :term:`root factory` by passing it to constructor of a :class:`repoze.bfg.configuration.Configurator` because the *default* root factory cannot be traversed (it has no useful ``__getitem__`` method).
 But let's imagine that your root factory looks like so: